neoforged/Documentation/neogradle_versioned_docs/version-5.x/docs/configuration/runs.md

     taskName 'runThing'

     // Sets the entrypoint of the program to launch
-    // Forge sets userdev main to be 'cpw.mods.bootstraplauncher.BootstrapLauncher' main 'com.example.Main'
+    // NeoForge sets userdev main to be 'cpw.mods.bootstraplauncher.BootstrapLauncher' main 'com.example.Main'

     // Sets the working directory of the config